smartlook/smartlook.github.io/_docs/sdk/ios.md

 ## What you can do

 * Replay session recordings in our web player
-* See app structure as an ordered graph where nodes are unique screens
+* Capture all of the user interactions and find ones you can about in the Events manager
-* Set their own custom analytics event and do complex funnels/queries in the dashboard
+* Set your own custom analytics event and do complex funnels/queries in the dashboard
-* Get automatic crash reports
+* Collect referrer value and source of installation per visitor

 ## Reporting issues